Gastroenterology & Endoscopy

 Before the colonoscopy, you will be given a preparation kit.
 The bowel preparation cleans the colon out, so it’s empty and ready for the colonoscope to be inserted.

-A colonoscopy may be recommended by your Montserrat Gastroenterologist to investigate or confirm conditions such as
+A colonoscopy may be recommended by your Montserrat Gastroenterologist or General Surgeon to investigate or confirm conditions such as

 • Rectal bleeding